zk-phi/preact-web-components/Readme.md

   - Reason: You may use signals, if you need a global state.

 - Support attribute reflection (auto-updating attribute values on property values change)
-  - Reason: Normal DOM elements does not do that.
+  - Reason: Normal DOM elements does not behave like that.
-    - This library aims to make it easier to creating custom elements, that behaves just like normal DOM elements.

 ### FIXMEs